HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 	* **persistence.enabled:true**
 	* **persistence.useDynamicProvisioning:false**

-> Note: By configuring the following two parameters, the persistent volume claim is automatically generated.
+> **Note**: By configuring the following two parameters, the persistent volume claim is automatically generated.
 Ensure that this label=value pair is inserted in the persistent volume you created:
+>

-- \<wa-component>.persistence.dataPVC.selector.label
+> - \<wa-component>.persistence.dataPVC.selector.label
-- \<wa-component>.persistence.dataPVC.selector.value
+> - \<wa-component>.persistence.dataPVC.selector.value

 Let the Kubernetes binding process select a pre-existing volume based on the accessMode and size.
 Use selector labels to refine the binding process.